ChloeL-E/little-pont-role-play-msp4/README.md

 This project was designed for Milestone Project 4 of Code Institutes' Level 5 Diploma in Web Development.

+Little Pont is fantastic new business that is about to launch in the village of Ponteland, Northumberland.
+A lack in services for young children and families in the village of Ponteland, led a group of enthusiastic mothers (all with early years and/or teaching experience) to get together and start this exciting new venture.

+Little Pont is primarily a role play village that has been modelled upon the actual village of Ponteland where children can let their imagination run wild.
+Children enjoy imaginary play....
+This new business also a combines Science, Technology, Engineering and Mathematics (STEM) learning created specifically for early years children.
+Each Class has an exciting STEM learning activity taught by one of our fantastic team.
+Classes are booked based upon the age of the child but siblings are welcome to come along and get involved.
+The business is family-orientated and its ethos is to provide a safe, fun and educational place for children and families to come together within their community to learn, play and socialise together.

+The Little Pont team are looking to launch their business with the aid of a brand new website.
+Ponteland and its surrounding areas are highly affluent, and they want the website to appeal to this local community.
+The website must be easy to access and simple to use.
+It needs to look professional and aesthetic but also fun and playful.

 This website has been built using HTML, CSS, Javascript and Python.